By Dr. Mercola

 What was your inspiration for making this film?

-I received many blank looks when I told friends I planned to make a documentary about seeds back in 2009.
-They thought I was some kind of closet obsessive gardener but I didn't even have a garden then.
+When I told friends I wanted to make a short documentary about seeds back in 2009, I received lots of blank looks and polite nods.
+Many folks (myself included) were pretty disconnected from the source of our food.
+And back then I didn't have a garden.
 That only came after the film!
-'Open Sesame' began as a short that grew into a feature film once I started to interview people and learned what was at stake.
+"Open Sesame" quickly grew into a full-length feature after I started to interview people and learned what was at stake.

 What was your favorite part of making this film?